 When a police officer is injured because of a car accident, the police officer can obtain money from the uninsured or underinsured endorsement of the police officer’s personal car insurance policy.

-Example 1: A police officer is injured by a car which had $25,000 insurance coverage.
+Example 1: A police officer is injured by a car that had $25,000 insurance coverage.
 If the police officer has $300,000 underinsured coverage on his/her private vehicle, the police officer could obtain $25,000 from the offending vehicle and up to $275,000 from the underinsured coverage of the police officer’s personal auto insurance for a total of $300,000.

-Example 2: A police officer is injured by a car which was uninsured or a stolen car.
+Example 2: A police officer is injured by a car that was uninsured or a stolen car.
 The police officer can obtain money from the uninsured coverage of the police officer’s personal auto insurance.